 Young author, old graves at Dickson Mounds

 March 11, 1971

 I had completely forgotten that I wrote this.
 A brief stint as a navvy on an archeological dig left me fascinated about the Dickson Mounds on the Illinois River.
-I invited an old pal to spend a day there; she was inspired to become an anthropologist specializing in ancient North American people.
-If you’d seen the Mounds exhibit as we saw them before it was closed in the 1990s, you would understand why.
+I invited an old pal to spend a day there; the experience inspired her to become an anthropologist specializing in ancient North American people.
+If you’d seen the mounds exhibit as we saw it before it was closed in the 1990s, you would understand why.

 I wrote this for one of the three alternative weeklies I was involved with in the Springfield of that day.
 Signed “J. Krohe,” as I was then in print, it is the seed from which my much later pieces about Dickson Mounds grew.
 Those pieces can be seen here and here.

 Lightly edited.
 I refer throughout to the people whose remains we discovered as "he" or "him."
 I would not do that today, but I left such references intact.

 The Focus introduction: In 1968 construction was scheduled to begin on a new museum and laboratory complex at Dickson Mounds in the Illinois River valley opposite Havana.
 In the summer of that year, the State Museum authorized a "rescue dig" at the construction site to salvage any archeological remains that might otherwise be lost during the building.
 The author was a crew member on that project, under the supervision of the museum staff.